 Discover Bank: Discover is a very well known credit card brand, but they’re also becoming a very trusted online bank.
 In addition to offering savings and checking accounts, Discover also offers both Roth and Traditional IRA CD’s.
 What sets Discover apart from others on this list is that they offer both seven year and 10-year IRA CD’s.
 If you’re OK with locking in your interest rate for a little while longer, Discover can assist.
 In fact, in 2012, I signed up for a 10-year IRA CD with Discover.
 So far, the process and statements have been painless.

 The slight downside to the Discover IRA CD portfolio is its short term interest rates.
-Similar to Synchrony, its three month–nine month terms pay very little interest.
-The one year CD, however, has an interest rate of 2.50%.
-As you work your way up the ladder, the five year CD sports a 3.00% APY.
-The seven year has a 3.05% APY and the 10 year offers a 3.10% APY.
+Similar to Synchrony, its three month - nine month terms pay very little interest.
+However, as you work your way up the ladder, the interest rates grow.

 Discover is kind enough to offer an IRA CD calculator.
 It enables you to figure out just how much you can contribute to an IRA each year.
 It also helps you determine whether or not a Traditional or Roth IRA makes the most sense for you.